Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m06-intro-to-oss/index.md

 ---
 ### Detailed security information about the library
-If you click on the library name you will get to a library page where you can find information on which applications are using this library, on which servers those applications are hosted, various other metadata and most importantly information about publicly known security vulnerabilities:
+If you click on the library name, you will get to a library page where you can find information on which applications are using this library, on which servers those applications are hosted, various other metadata, and most importantly, information about publicly known security vulnerabilities:

 {{< figure src="detailed-library-info.png" height="450px">}}